 Mamiya Sekor 58mm f1.7 – M42 mount

 In 1964 Mamiya launched a successor to the Prismat – Mamiya/Sekor CP, also known as the CWP in the USA.
-It came with the M42 version of the Mamiya Sekor 58mm f1.7, containing radioactive lens elements – meaning a change in the optical design had occurred between the first and second versions.
+It came with the M42 version of the Mamiya Sekor 58mm f1.7.
+Later versions of the lens contained radioactive lens elements – meaning a change in the optical design had occurred.
 M42 version is also the rarest because Mamiya only made it for two years.

 Argus-Sekor 58mm f1.7